julianroa18/How-to-Remap/README.md

 ## How to show the result

 Save the changes in the .launch file and kill all the procces in the terminal, except roscore.
-Run the .launch again, and then copy the next command in the terminal
+Run the .launch and the turtle_teleop_key node again, and then copy the next command in another terminal

 ```
 rqt_graph